Porcelain vs. Ceramic Tiles

 Versatile ceramic tile comes in finishes ranging from simple to ornate and classic to contemporary.

-- Cost: The differences in ingredients and preparation mean that ceramic tile can be less expensive than porcelain tile.
+- The differences in ingredients and preparation mean that ceramic tile can be more budget friendly than porcelain tile.

 Disadvantages of Using Ceramic Tile